JEREDEK/TARDIS2005Improved/README.md

+#This code has been deprecated a long time ago, please refer to Parar's version for an updated and honestly way better option.

 # TARDIS 2005 Improved
 Hey there, so happy to see you being interested in this addon! :D You can freely download and modify the files here, but if you wish to use any of this code or files, please contact me first.